Graduate Entry FAQs

 Can I take a break from the program after getting my RN license to work and then come back to finish my master's later?

-No, students are expected to complete the program by following the established, three-year graduation plan (or five years for the NNP specialty).
+Students are strongly encouraged to completed the program by following the established, three-year graduation plan (or five years for the NNP specialty).

 Once I obtain my RN license, can I transfer to the RN to BSN program to earn a Bachelor of Science in Nursing?